winitzki/scall/tutorial/programming_dhall.md

 ### Kinds and sorts

 We have seen that in many cases Dhall treats types (such as `Natural` or `Text`) similarly to values.
-For instance, we could write `let N = Natural in ...` and then use the variable `N` interchangeably with the built-in symbol `Natural`.
+For instance, we could write `let N = Natural in ...` and then use `N` interchangeably with the built-in symbol `Natural`.
-The variable `N` itself has a type that is denoted by the symbol `Type`.
-So, we may write the type annotation `N : Type`.
+The value `N` itself has a type that is denoted by the symbol `Type`, and may write the type annotation as `N : Type`.
 ```dhall
 ⊢ :let N = Natural

 N : Type
 ```

 The symbol `Type` is itself treated as a special value whose type is `Kind`: